twilight-wizard/nixmentors/Lab5-Storage/Lab5_hard.md

 5. create a raidz2 pool
 6. check the status of your raidz2 pool
 7. destroy the pool
-8. create a raidz2 pool with a cache disk and spares.
+8. create a raidz2 pool with a cache disk a spare and a log device
 9. say you have a failing disk, replace a failing disk with a spare
 10. check the status of your rpool after the failure
 11. create a zfs filesystem and configure it to be shared over nfs